CutieMath/WebSecurity/README.md

 **Github offers static web hosting.
-So the program can only be demonstrated using a hosting platform such as VPS**
+So the program can be demonstrated using a hosting platform**